 An exterior view of our tiny house.

-Well for starters, we let our old freezer in the garage go to Habitat for Humanity.
+Well, for starters, we let our old freezer in the garage go to Habitat for Humanity.
 I wasn’t going to go back to buying in bulk and having things in the freezer expire for lack of use.
-And simultaneously our outside older refrigerator died too leaving me with one normal-sized refrigerator inside of the kitchen.
-From letting both appliances go, I am using up everything which we have.
+And simultaneously, our outside older refrigerator died too, leaving me with one normal-sized refrigerator inside the kitchen.
+I am using up everything we have from letting both appliances go.
 I even look in the refrigerator with each meal to see what might be going bad and how I could incorporate it into the evening’s dinner.
-Last night, for example, I put dying home-made blue cheese dressing on my steak and old jam in the canned corn for a zippier flavor.
+Last night, for example, I put dying homemade blue cheese dressing on my steak and old jam in the canned corn for a zippier flavor.
 It was wonderful and “very frugal.”
 So the moral to this Blog is that LESS TRULY PROVIDES MORE.

 The Frugal Catholic Stretched Casserole by Martha Wild King, M.Ed.